In Geneva, a long-standing restriction on tenants buying the apartments they live in has been significantly loosened.

 Supporters say the reform responds to strong demand for homeownership in a canton where fewer than one in five residents own property.

-The new rules cap prices, limit purchases to current tenants with at least three years’ occupancy and require buyers to stay for five more years.
+The new rules cap prices, limit purchases to current tenants who’ve there for at least three years’ and require buyers to stay for five more years.

 Left wing parties strongly oppose the move, warning it will revive speculative practices that reduce rental housing.